MicrosoftDocs/Advertising-docs/Advertising/hotel-service/get-started.md

 ## Authenticating your credentials

 The Hotel API uses the OAuth authentication scheme.
-For details about authenticating Microsoft account credentials using OAuth, see [Authentication with OAuth](/advertising/guides/authentication-oauth).
+For details about authenticating Microsoft account credentials using OAuth, see [Authentication with the Live Connect endpoint](/advertising/guides/authentication-oauth-live-connect) and [Authentication with the Microsoft identity platform](/advertising/guides/authentication-oauth-identity-platform) (using the Microsoft identity platform is recommended).

 You *can* use the [Bing Ads SDK](/advertising/guides/client-libraries) for .NET, Java, or Python to authenticate Microsoft account credentials.
 For details about using the SDK to get the access token, see [C#](/advertising/guides/get-started-csharp) | [Java](/advertising/guides/get-started-java) | [Python](/advertising/guides/get-started-python).
 (You should only use the SDK to get the access token if you're using the SDK for Microsoft Advertising campaigns, too.
 Otherwise, it may not be worth the overhead of installing the SDK.)